-The great thing is: personal development can boost your self-esteem; as well as helping you meet people who are also interested in those hobbies.
-None of us are “fixed” where we are — we can start a new activity, meet new people or behave in ways we admire in others, at any stage in life.
+The great thing is: personal development can boost your self-esteem – as well as helping you meet people.
+None of us are “fixed” where we are .
+With a growth mindset, we can take up a new hobby, meet new people or behave in ways we admire in others, at any stage in life.

 To read up more on healthy relationship dynamics, try “Attached” by Amir Levine; Gary Chapman’s “The 5 Love Languages”; “Conscious Loving” by Gay and Kathlyn Hendricks; and David Deida’s “The Way of the Superior Man”.
-You can find summaries of these reads and more here.
+You can find summaries of these books and more here.

 Building meditation and yoga habits also helped me to stay present and healthy when I was going through a tough break-up and the subsequent ups and downs of dating.

-Someone you deeply click with isn’t going to care that you might not be a supermodel and, if they do, they’re not right for the long-term anyway.
-Feeling a deep connection is rare, and most people looking for a close relationship will value one you share together.
-Trust the process and that if you’re really being yourself and you’re open, you will attract people who want the kind of partner that you are.
+Someone you deeply connect with isn’t going to care that you might not be a supermodel and, if they do, they’re probably not right for the long-term.
+Feeling a close connection is rare, and most people looking for a close relationship will value the one you share together.
+Trust the process and that if you’re really being yourself and you’re open, you will attract people who want the unique kind of partner you are.

-Getting clear on what kind of partner you want, how you might find someone like them, and what you could work on to be the best version of you for yourself and your future partner, can help you become more proactive if you feel stuck in the heart-driven process of finding a compatible partner, which often doesn’t seem to have logical rules.
+Getting clear on what kind of partner you want, how you might find someone like them, and what you could work on to be the best version of you for yourself and your future partner, can help you become more proactive if you feel stuck in the heart-driven process of finding a compatible partner; which often doesn’t seem to have logical rules.